notangy/DisClone/README.md

+# 🚨 THIS IS AN EXPERIMENTAL WORK IN PROGRESS 🚨
+I don't mind people looking at or borrowing my work but I give no guarantee that the provided files will work out of the box.
+This is purely for my own learning until I verify that the training outputs work as intended.

 # (Dis)clone yourself!

 Wouldn't it be great if you could be online all the time, able to entertain your friends whenever they needed you?